MichaelStott/tech-squawks/web/content/containers/Docker/overview.md

 weight: 6
 ---

-_Docker_ is a platform primarily for developing and distributing containerized software.
-Rather than being a comprehensive overview of Docker's features, this guide is intended to highlight aspects most important for developers.
+_Docker_ is a platform for developing and distributing containerized software.

 ### Images and Containers